-- Thyroid stimulating hormone (TSH) - TSH is another test which helps determine how responsive your thyroid gland is to stimulation.
-High TSH generally indicates a slow thyroid while a high TSH generally indicates a hyperfunctioning thyroid.
+- Thyroid-stimulating hormone (TSH) – TSH is another test that helps determine how responsive your thyroid gland is to stimulation.
+High TSH generally indicates a slow thyroid while a low TSH generally indicates a hyperfunctioning thyroid.
 TSH is a very useful test but it does have some limitations which you can find out more about here.

 Understanding these tests, their optimal ranges, and how they interact with your body is very important.

 If you find that you have sub-optimal T3 levels AND you are experiencing symptoms associated with deficiency, then your next step should be to consider increasing your T3 through supplements or bio-identical medication.